IDT-ITI/CA-SUM-360/README.md

 # An Integrated System for Spatio-Temporal Summarization of 360-degrees Videos
-## Pytorch implementation of CA-SUM-360
+## PyTorch implementation of CA-SUM-360
 * from **An Integrated System for Spatio-Temporal Summarization of 360-degrees Videos**
 * Written by Ioannis Kontostathis, Evlampios Apostolidis, Vasileios Mezaris
 * This software can be used for training the deep-learning models for saliency detection and video summarization that are integrated in our method for spatio-temporal summarization of 360-degrees videos, and perform the analysis of a given 360-degrees video in an end-to-end manner.
 In particular, the 360-degrees video is initially subjected to equirectangular projection (ERP) to form a set of omnidirectional planar (ERP) frames.
 This set of frames is then analysed by a camera motion detection mechanism (CMDM) which decides on whether the 360-degrees video was captured by a static or a moving camera.
 Based on this mechanism’s output, the ERP frames are then forwarded to one of the integrated methods for saliency detection ([ATSal](https://github.com/mtliba/ATSal/tree/master), [SST-Sal](https://github.com/edurnebernal/SST-Sal)), which produce a set of frame-level saliency maps.
 The ERP frames and the extracted saliency maps are given as input to a component that detects salient events (related to different parts of one or more activities shown in the 360◦ video), computes a saliency score per frame, and produces a 2D video presenting the detected events.
 The 2D video along with its frames’ saliency scores are fed to a video summarization method (variant of [CA-SUM](https://github.com/e-apostolidis/CA-SUM)) which estimates the importance of each event and forms the video summary.